metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 metaTitle: Create deterministic metadata with Turbo | Hybrid Guides
 description: Learn how to create deterministic metadata leveraging the Turbo SDK for Arweave-based uploads.
 # remember to update dates also in /components/guides/index.js
-created: '09-17-2024'
+created: '10-19-2024'
-updated: '09-17-2024'
+updated: '10-19-2024'
 ---

 To utilize the metadata randomization feature in the MPL-Hybrid program, the off-chain metadata URIs need to follow a consistent, incremental structure.
-To achieve this, we will use the [path manifest](https://cookbook.arweave.dev/concepts/manifests.html) feature from Arweave and the Turbo SDK.
-This guide will demonstrate how to set this up!
+To achieve this, we will use the [path manifest](https://cookbook.arweave.dev/concepts/manifests.html) feature from Arweave and the Turbo SDK. **This guide will demonstrate how to set this up!**

 {% callout title="What is Turbo" %}